 - List Import 03 – Export net new records to Marketo

-- Use the Openprise tag feature: Consistent use of tags helps organize related jobs, bots, data sources and data targets.
+- Use the Openprise labels feature: Consistent use of labels helps organize related jobs, bots, data sources and data targets.

 - Start small, test often: When building a new job, start with a few tasks, run the job, and view the output data in Openprise.
 When you’re satisfied the task is manipulating the data correctly, add additional tasks.

 - Start by working with a subset of your data, especially if you have a very large input data set: You can create your job using a “Filter Records” task as the first task, and include a filter to limit the total number of records processed.
 For example, you can filter on email begins with "a".
 While testing, this will allow the tasks to run quickly.
 Later, when you’re happy with your job logic, you can remove the Filter Records task to process the entire data set.

 - Separate Processing jobs from Exporting jobs: Although it may seem simpler to have an export task at the end of a cleaning job, doing so means you can’t repeatedly test the cleaning tasks without always writing to your data target.
 Instead, create a second job to perform the export.
 That way, you can repeatedly run the Cleaning job and only Export when you have confidence in your cleaning logic.

 - Keep jobs relatively short: This allows for easier modification in the future without danger of bumping up against the maximum number of tasks in a job.
 A good rule of thumb is to keep jobs less than 25 tasks.
 Note that Openprise allows up to 30 tasks per job.

 - Make liberal use of the description field for tasks: Although it involves a bit of additional typing, those comments you enter today will pay off when you revisit your job tasks in a few months and have the comment to help you figure out what the task is supposed to accomplish.
 Or even better, those comments will be invaluable for the person who inherits your jobs when you are promoted.